ataitler/IPPC2023/index.md

 ### Competition Run and Logistics

 The competition week will take place Monday-Thursday June 5 - June 8 2023.
-Starting June 5th 8:00 AM EST,
+Starting June 5th 8:00 AM EDT,
 3 instances will be release for all 8 domains.
 Competitors will have the 4 days to tune their methods for the 3 instances.
 At the end of the four days a docker image of maximum 2GB, with the tuned method will be submitted.
-All submissions must be finalized by June 8th 8:00 PM EST.
+All submissions must be finalized by June 8th 8:00 PM EDT.
 Please make sure your submission is based on the template in the [demo NoOp docker example](https://github.com/ataitler/RDDL-demo-agent).

-[Competition submission](https://forms.gle/CpaR6YSaA571ytuA8), due June 8th, 8 PM EST 2023.
+[Competition submission](https://forms.gle/CpaR6YSaA571ytuA8), due June 8th, 8 PM EDT 2023.

 The competition version of pyRDDLGym, containing the competition instances is available at the pyRDDLGym git repository under the branch IPPC2023: